Emerging Wildlife Diseases

 The One Health Concept

 Emerging diseases may impact more than one species of animal and can include diseases that affect humans.
 (Diseases that can be transmitted between animals and humans are referred to as zoonotic).
-The One Health concept recognizes that the health of people, animals (both wild and domestic), plants and our shared environment is interconnected.
+The One Health concept recognizes that the health of people, animals (both wild and domestic), plants and our shared environment are interconnected.
 Even if a disease-causing organism is specific to wildlife, human actions and interactions with the environment can play a role in how the disease spreads in a wildlife population.
 The One Health Concept recognizes these relationships and incorporates health professionals and scientists from multiple disciplines (human, animal, environmental) working together.
 This approach of focusing on the connections between people, animals, plants and their shared environment better addresses health and disease concerns than when humans, animals and the environment are studied separately.

 - Rabbit Hemorrhagic Disease Virus

 Rabbit Hemorrhagic Disease Virus Serotype 2 (RHDV-2) is a highly contagious viral disease of domestic and wild rabbits.
 It is not a health risk to humans or other non-rabbit animal species.
 The disease was first reported in several southwestern states in 2020, causing significant mortality in wild rabbits.
 Since that time, the virus has been detected in both wild and domestic rabbits in additional states.
 RHDV-2 was confirmed in Wisconsin for the first time in domestic rabbits [exit DNR] in La Crosse County in August of 2022.
 The disease is of great concern to wild rabbits, as it is highly contagious and has shown to have an extremely high mortality rate in affected populations.
 If the virus spreads to wild rabbits in Wisconsin, both cottontails and snowshoe hares will be at risk.